Q: How do you decide who is admitted?

 A: If not admitted we recommend you meet with one of our counselors to review your file and identify areas for improvement for a following admission cycle.

-Q: What are the minimum scores required for the TEAS?
+Q: What are the minimum scores required for the HESI?

 Q: Do you have an ongoing waitlist?

-A: We do not maintain on ongoing waitlist.
-If waitlisted and not offered admission the applicant’s file is withdrawn and the candidate needs to reapply.
+A: We do not maintain an ongoing waitlist.
+If waitlisted and not offered admission the applicant is denied and will need to reapply.